 The future of fresh fibre paperboard looks bright.
 Fibre-based, fully recyclable packaging solutions are replacing packaging materials based on fossil based raw materials to an increasing degree, which means that there is a lot of potential.
 I am very confident of Metsä Board's continued success.

-I would like to extend my warmest thanks to our customers, employees, shareholders and other stakeholders for the past year.
+I want to extend my warmest thanks for the past year to our customers, employees, shareholders and other stakeholders.